 - Non-gonococcal urethritis (NGU) is due to causes other than gonorrhoea.
 This used to be called nonspecific urethritis (NSU).
 This leaflet is just about NGU and describes it further.

-- Some men have both gonococcal and non-gonococcal urethritis at the same time.
+- It is possible to have both gonococcal and non-gonococcal urethritis at the same time.

 See also the separate leaflet called Urethritis and Urethral Discharge in Men, which includes a diagram explaining the male anatomy in this area.